-HOW DO YOU REBRAND AN APP TO ATTRACT NEW USERS, WHILE KEEPING EXISTING USERS HAPPY, AS WELL?
+HOW DO YOU RE-BRAND AN APP TO ATTRACT NEW USERS, WHILE ALSO KEEPING EXISTING USERS CONNECTED?
 BUILD ON ITS EXISTING BRAND EQUITY.

-When Taptalk approached me, they were in a moment of transition, planning on changing a number of core functionalities within their product, as well rebranding the whole app with a new name, and polished up look and feel.
-As another one-tap moment sharing app, they lived in the shadow of Snapchat, and were looking to tell a new story, end-to-end, that further differentiated their product from other apps that also existed in the space between messaging and social media.
+When Taptalk approached me, they were in a moment of transition.
+As another moment-sharing app, they lived in the shadow of Snapchat, and were looking to tell a new story.
+So, from a new name, to an entirely new user experience, I helped set them apart from all of the other apps living in the space between messaging and social media.

 Company name + nomenclature